 Dehydration is more common in children younger than 2 years and people aged 65 years or older, especially those with chronic illness.

-Factors that may increase the risk of dehydration include:
+Other factors that may increase the chances of dehydration:

 Symptoms vary depending on the degree of dehydration.
 Symptoms may include: